Documentation

 Unlike other encryption tools, Sundy files contain zero identifying markers.
 No headers, no magic bytes, no metadata.
 To forensic analysis, your storage file is indistinguishable from random noise.

-MAGIC Disk
+MAGIC Unlock

 How It Works